 An omni-channel retailer with a fairly new, but well-established niche t-shirt business currently has an inventory of ten size large red t-shirts in her warehouse.
-All ten are listed for sale on her website, as well as on Amazon and eBay.
+All ten are listed for sale on her website.
+They are also listed on Amazon and eBay.
 Four of them quickly sell on her website, and then ten minutes later another eight sell on Amazon.
-She’s currently using a manual spreadsheet system to track inventory, and didn’t have time to update the inventory count to reflect these sales.
+She’s currently using a manual spreadsheet system to track inventory.
+Unfortunately, she didn’t have time to update the inventory count to reflect these sales.

 What would you do in a situation like this?
-Do you risk your reputation with buyers who have bought directly from your site, or do you risk displeasing Amazon?
+Do you risk your reputation with buyers who have bought directly from your site?
+Do you risk displeasing Amazon?
 Neither option is great.
 Like our seller in the example above, you’ve spent a lot of time and effort branding your website.
 Indeed, you’ve probably created a loyal following of people who come directly to buy your products.
 And as you’ve grown, you’ve also put more and more of your eggs in Amazon’s basket.
 Not to mention, now you have to quickly update your inventory on eBay before there are any more sales.

 So what to do?

-Bad buyer experiences on Amazon can lead to low seller ratings and with that, decreased visibility.
+Bad buyer experiences on Amazon can lead to low seller ratings.
+This also means decreased visibility.
 Repeated instances can ultimately get you kicked off, which can be a deathblow to businesses whose livelihoods are tied to that channel.
 And, if the current trends hold true, more and more sellers are going to be at Amazon’s mercy.

 If you continue to rely on manually updated spreadsheets to manage inventory, this scary scenario is all but inevitable.

 Most Online Sellers Have Been There

-When starting out, most online sellers and eCommerce businesses rely on spreadsheets to manage inventory, along with many other aspects of their business.
+When starting out, most online sellers and eCommerce businesses rely on spreadsheets to manage inventory.
 It’s just simply part of the growing pains of a new business.